Altar Linen

 Alpha

 Is the idea of faith new to you?
 Are you looking to find your way back to God?
+Did you miss out on a Sacrament on your faith journey?
+Would you like to explore the Catholic faith?
 Or would you like to re-visit faith after not being involved for a while?
-Maybe you’ve been through tough times and you’re not sure what it’s all about any more.
-You might simply fancy a refresher of your faith.
+Maybe you’ve been through tough times and you’re not sure what it’s all about any more or you might simply fancy a refresher of your faith.
 If any such situation sounds like yours, then Alpha is a good place to begin.

 So, what is Alpha?
 Well, it’s not so much a course, more an experience!
 It’s an opportunity to explore life and the Christian faith, in a friendly, open and informal environment.
 Gathering once a week over a ten week period, each Alpha brings together people from every walk of life.
 Alpha is for everyone and anyone - whatever your denomination or background.
 (Over 29 million people across the globe have been to Alpha.)

-No matter where Alpha takes place, the format is the same: we begin by eating a meal together, we listen to a talk and then we gather in small groups for discussion.
+No matter where Alpha takes place, the format is the same: we begin by sharing food together, we listen to a talk and then we chat about what we’ve watched.
 The beauty of Alpha is that there are no questions too hostile, too silly or too simple; Alpha has no pre-requisites whatsoever.
 We come together with one another just as we are, free to be ourselves.
 Follow this link.

 Baptism Programme